khalasismit/Blusea/README.md

-# Blusea
-A Social Media Platform
+# Magnet - A Social Media Platform
+Bringing People Closer : Magnet - Your Social Attraction!

+Are you Social?